A Quick Look Into Hip-Hop's Odd Antisemitic Streak

-There’s been a strange renaissance of anti-Semitism in rap over the last couple of weeks.
+There’s been a strange antisemitism renaissance in rap in the last couple of weeks.
 Scarface blamed the Jews for blacksliding in hip-hop in a YouTube interview, while Gunplay retweeted a Holocaust joke.
 It’s kind of a reach to call these two incidents a “moment,” and given Gunplay’s questionable swastika tattoo, people barely noticed his transgression.
-But with Lil Wayne, Rick Ross, and Tyler, the Creator all getting into hot water for offending civil rights activists, women, and one prominent black academic respectively, there’s some tension about rappers being offensive right now.
-I hope neither Scarface nor Gunplay lose money, gigs, or sponsorship over these events.
+But with Lil Wayne, Rick Ross, and Tyler, the Creator all getting into hot water for offending civil rights activists, women and one prominent black academic respectively, there’s some tension about rappers being offensive right now.
+I hope neither Scarface nor Gunplay lose money, gigs or sponsorship over these events.

-Saying blacks and Jews have a complicated history is as much of an understatement as saying Juicy J might have a drug problem.
-It’s hard to sum up multiple centuries of bad blood briefly, but a great example is the development patterns that led to lots of poor blacks living in areas where Jews owned stores and property.
-This created a resentment among black communities who relied on Jewish merchants and landlords; as leaders like Malcom X stoked these feelings, the Black Power movement gained an anti-Semitic edge.
-At other times, blacks and Jews have found a common bond as groups unfairly excluded from mainstream society (most notably during the civil rights movement).
-But my point is these tensions predate hip-hop by hundreds of years; no amount of retelling of the prominent role of Jews in the rise of hip-hop is going to speed the healing.
-So when Scarface, 42 years old, says there’s a conspiracy against blacks in hip-hop by, “An industry that is so fucking white and so fucking Jewish,” it’s not that hard for me to shrug it off.
+Saying Blacks and Jews have a complicated history is as much of an understatement as saying Juicy J might have a drug problem.
+It’s hard to sum up multiple centuries of bad blood briefly, but a great example is the development patterns that led to lots of poor Blacks living in areas where Jews owned stores and property.
+This created a resentment among Black communities that relied on Jewish merchants and landlords; as leaders like Malcom X stoked these feelings, the Black Power movement gained an antisemitic edge.
+At other times, Blacks and Jews have found a common bond as groups unfairly excluded from mainstream society (most notably during the civil rights movement).
+But my point is these tensions predate hip-hop by hundreds of years; no amount of re-telling of the prominent role of Jews in the rise of hip-hop is going to speed the healing.
+So when Scarface, 42 years old, says there’s a conspiracy against Blacks in hip-hop by, “An industry that is so fucking white and so fucking Jewish,” it’s not that hard for me to shrug it off.

 Skinny Friedman is a writer and DJ living in Brooklyn.
 He's on Twitter - @skinny412